Headless CMS: The Future of Modern Web Development

 • Pricing: free (open source), Keystatic Cloud for simpler GitHub auth

-• Ideal for: developers and small teams who don’t want separate CMS infrastructure
+• Ideal for: developers and small teams who do not want separate CMS infrastructure

 • Strengths: no database needed, content lives in Git (version control for free), TypeScript API, excellent Astro/Next.js/SvelteKit integration, editing UI for non-technical users